 To know the different HRTs available for you, please check out the video below.

 However, this treatment is not for everyone, especially if you are pregnant, diagnosed with certain cancers, experiencing vaginal bleeding, have blood clots, have had a heart attack or stroke, or suffering from liver disease.

-Medications can be prescribed to treat symptoms.
-Gabapentin and clonidine have shown to improve hot flashes.
+Medications can be prescribed to treat symptoms such as hot flashes.
 Some drugs can also be given to manage anxiety or depressive symptoms.